 ALSO READEveready to form JV with McLeod Russel India Mcleod Russel to appoint consultant for packet tea biz Lighting & appliances growth drivers for Eveready: Khaitan Mcleod Russel India standalone net profit rises 8.66% in the September 2017 quarter McLeod Russel looks at entering packet tea segment

+Eveready Industries today reported a 41.93 per cent increase in net profit at Rs 36.35 crore for the September quarter, mainly on account of higher income.
 The Kolkata-based battery maker had posted a net profit of Rs 25.61 crore during the same period of the previous fiscal, Eveready Industries India said in a regulatory filing.
 Revenue from operations during the quarter under review stood at Rs 398.25 crore.

 (This story has not been edited by Business Standard staff and is auto-generated from a syndicated feed.)